 The map legend area lists all the layers in the project.
 The checkbox in each legend entry can be used to show or hide the layer.
 The Legend toolbar in the map legend are list allow you to Add group, Manage Layer Visibility of all layers or manage preset layers combination, Filter Legend by Map Content, Expand All or Collapse All and Remove Layer or Group.
 The button allows you to add Presets views in the legend.
 It means that you can choose to display some layer with specific categorization and add this view to the Presets list.
-To add a preset view just click on , choose Add Preset... from the drop down menu and give a name to the preset.
+To add a preset view just click on where the preset of the preset... from the drop down menu and give a name to the preset.

-After that you will see a list with all the presets that you can recall pressing on the button.
+After that you will see a list with all the presets that you can recall pressing on the with button.

-All the added presets are also present in the map composer in order to allow you to create a map layout based on your specific views (see Main properties).
+All the added presets are also present in the map composer in order to allow you to create a map layout based on your specific views (see Propiedades principais).